 You may contact us using the contact information provided in the applicable privacy notice, linked above.

-To remove dealer access to data from machines in your account you must do both of the following: remove ServiceADVISOR Remote access for each machine from the Terminal Settings tab in the Operations Center and remove access to machine notifications and advisors from the Sharing tab on the JDLink Dashboard portal.
+ServiceADVISOR Remote is a tool that enables dealers to support your machines.
+To remove dealer access to machines in your account you must remove ServiceADVISOR Remote access for each machine from the Terminal Settings tab in the Operations Center or JDLink Dashboard.

 You may request deletion, updates, or amendment of data email by completing our online form, or via the contact information shown under note 6 below.
 To understand how deletion may impact or terminate any John Deere Data Services see www.JohnDeere.com/agreements.
 To understand your rights with respect to any personal information, see our privacy statements linked above.